zzybluebell/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :exclamation: **Note:**
-   * Multiple redemptions can be made from one `-rd/` command
+   * In one single prefix -rd/ redeem command, it can have multiple points to redeem.
-   * To redeem 100 points and 20 points together from member 00001: `redeem -rd/100 -rd/10 -id/00001`.
+   * To redeem 100 point and 20 point together from member 00001: `redeem -rd/100 -rd/10 -id/00001`.
 </div>

 ### 20. Summary: `summary`